 According to the National Institute of Diabetes and Digestive and Kidney Diseases, researchers do not fully understand what causes insulin resistance and prediabetes, but they speculate excess weight and lack of physical activity are major factors.

-Excess weight
+Excess Weight

-Many experts believe obesity, and especially visceral fat (the accumulation of fat in the abdomen and around the organs) are the main cause of insulin resistance.
+Many experts believe obesity, and especially visceral fat (the accumulation of fat in the abdomen and around the organs), is the main cause of insulin resistance.
 Having a waist measurement of 40 inches or more for men and 35 inches or more for women is linked to insulin resistance.
 This is true even if your body mass index (BMI) falls within the normal range.
 However, research has shown that Asian Americans may have an increased risk for insulin resistance even without a high BMI.
 (The discussion of BMI is used in reference to this study, although the concept of BMI is problematic as a measure of obesity).

 Studies have also shown that belly fat produces hormones and other substances that can contribute to chronic or long-lasting inflammation in the body.
-Inflammation may play a role in insulin resistance, type 2 diabetes, and cardiovascular disease.
+Inflammation may play a role in insulin resistance, type 2 diabetes and cardiovascular disease.
 Since excess weight may lead to insulin resistance, this also is a contributing factor in the development of fatty liver disease.

-Physical inactivity
+Physical Inactivity

 Not getting enough physical activity is linked to insulin resistance and prediabetes.
 Regular physical activity causes changes in your body that help with glucose regulation.
 When you participate in moderate exercise that increases your heart rate and breathing, your muscles use more glucose from the body.
-Over time, this can lower your blood sugar levels and also allows the insulin in your body to work better.
+Over time, this can lower your blood sugar levels and also allow the insulin in your body to work better.
 You will also receive these benefits for hours after your activity or workout.

 However, very intense or strenuous exercise can cause the body to produce more stress hormones, which can lead to an increase in blood sugar as well as stress on the body.
-This can also help explain one of the reasons why overexercise is not a good weight loss tool!
+This can also help explain one of the reasons why overexercise is not a good weight loss tool.

 References